 Use active listening skills

-Another tip to communicate better with your spouse is for both of you to be present in the conversation.
-You don’t want to be half-listening while mentally reflecting on your to-do list, or planning what you want to be saying while your spouse is speaking.
+Another tip for communicating better with your spouse is for both of you to be present in the conversation.
+You don’t want to be half-listening while mentally reflecting on your to-do list or planning what you want to be saying while your spouse is speaking.

 Active listening is one of the best ways to communicate with your spouse.
-It shows your spouse that you are wholly involved in the moment and hearing what they are sharing with you.
+It shows your spouse that you are wholly involved at the moment and hearing what they are sharing with you.

 If your partner is telling you that they feel unsupported because you are working a lot, you might say something like, “It sounds like you are frustrated that you have to shoulder all the household responsibilities yourself.”